CheVeraId/domainauth-spec/draft-narea-domainauth.md

 # Introduction

-VeraId is a decentralised authentication protocol that securely attributes content to domain names, providing a robust mechanism for proving ownership and authorship without requiring continuous Internet connectivity.
-By combining the decentralised nature of DNS with established cryptographic standards, VeraId enables secure content verification in both online and offline environments.
+DomainAuth is a decentralised authentication protocol that securely attributes content to domain names, providing a robust mechanism for proving ownership and authorship without requiring continuous Internet connectivity.
+By combining the decentralised nature of DNS with established cryptographic standards, DomainAuth enables secure content verification in both online and offline environments.

 ## Purpose and Scope

-The purpose of VeraId is to provide a secure, decentralised authentication protocol that enables the attribution of content to domain names and their associated users.
-VeraId addresses the need for reliable authentication in scenarios where continuous Internet connectivity cannot be guaranteed or is undesirable.
+The purpose of DomainAuth is to provide a secure, decentralised authentication protocol that enables the attribution of content to domain names and their associated users.
+DomainAuth addresses the need for reliable authentication in scenarios where continuous Internet connectivity cannot be guaranteed or is undesirable.

-This V1 specification defines the core protocol components, data structures, cryptographic operations, and verification procedures that constitute the VeraId ecosystem.
-It provides the necessary information for implementers to create interoperable tools and applications that can produce and verify VeraId signatures.
+This V1 specification defines the core protocol components, data structures, cryptographic operations, and verification procedures that constitute the DomainAuth ecosystem.
+It provides the necessary information for implementers to create interoperable tools and applications that can produce and verify DomainAuth signatures.

 The scope of this specification encompasses: